aarinp/Web-Scraping-Using-Python/README.md

-# Scraping-HTML-Data-with-BeautifulSoup
+# Web Scraping Using Python.
-Scraping HTML Data  with BeautifulSoup using Python
+Scraping HTML Data  with BeautifulSoup using Python.
+Data extraction usgin regex.
+ssl is used for secure  sockets.
+This repository contain xml parsing code.